 Postexposure prophylaxis (PEP) should be administered to previously unvaccinated persons in the following situations:

 Once a case of confirmed or suspect acute hepatitis A has been reported, Epidemiology will make recommendations for postexposure prophylaxis as needed for close contacts, day care situations, common-source exposures, schools, hospitals and work settings.
-Epidemiology will provide and administer PEP to those for whom we have recommended it if not available in a timely manner through the usual source of health care.
+Epidemiology may assist with provision and administration of PEP to those for whom we have recommended it if not available in a timely manner through the usual source of health care.